ajaxdwdev/post-it/README.md

 3. Create, edit, or delete your post-it notes.
 4. Categorize notes for better organization.
 5. Log out to securely end your session.

-## Contribution

-Contributions are welcome!
-If you find a bug or have a feature request, please create an issue or submit a pull request.